 The companionship and unconditional love that pets offer can help older adults reduce stress and increase hormones that promote joy, nurturing and relaxation, according to the Research Center for Human-Animal Interaction at the University of Missouri.
 But which pet is best for a retirement lifestyle?

-With a little help from Warren Eckstein, a pet psychologist in Santa Monica, Calif. and Sedona, Ariz., we nominate these pets to be your next companion.
+With a little help from Warren Eckstein, a pet psychologist in Santa Monica, California and Sedona, Arizona, we nominate these pets to be your next companion.

 Best mobility boosters: Dogs